Skip to main content

 “If anyone can, Heer, we both know it’s him.
 Let me call.”
 Shakti reassured.

-Ajabdeh was laughing till her stomach ached and eyes teared up, much to Pratap’s annoyance.
+Ajabdeh was laughing till her stomach ached and her eyes teared up, much to Pratap’s annoyance.
 He had just informed her that Dheer Bua had asked for Shallavan’s details the day they had arrived back in Surajgarh before she headed home.
-Much to Pratap’s dismay, she found Shallavan to be a perfect match for Maan who to his horror was blushing at the idea.
+Much to Pratap’s dismay, she found Shallavan to be a perfect match for Maan, who, to his horror, was blushing at the idea.
 Pratap’s throat felt dry.
-Not only because he could not come to terms with the fact that the man he was keeping away from Ajab, would practically be family now but also because his little sister was all grown up and ready to love someone.
-He freaked out at the idea and wanted to talk to Ajab who was lost in her own world.
+Not only because he could not come to terms with the fact that the man he was keeping away from Ajab would practically be family now, but also because his little sister was all grown up and ready to love someone.
+He freaked out at the idea and wanted to talk to Ajab, who was lost in her own world.
 He stared at her laugh again, grunting disapprovingly.

 “Are you kidding me, Ajab?
 Shallavan?
 Of all the people in the world?
 He is snobbish and flirty and…”